zenomt/webid-auth-protocol/README.md

 for Real as User, as detailed above.
 However, if Real and Rogue have the same origin, [you are having a bad problem][same-origin] and [you will not go to space today][up goer five].

+### Application Impersonation With WebID-OIDC and Proof Tokens

+If User consents to use a Rogue application comprising a rogue user interface and a rogue server component, Rogue can obtain a signed `id_token` that includes a `cnf` claim to which Rogue has control of the private keying material.
+The private keying material for the `cnf` could already be on the server or could be transferred to the server by the user interface.

+The server is then free to create *proof-tokens* for any resource, and set any request headers (including `Origin`) and inspect any response bodies or headers (including `Location`), and the server is under no obligation to follow any redirect or interpret any pages or scripts at the destination.

+Therefore, the `redirect_uri` parameter and the `Origin` (or any other) request header **MUST NOT** be used as an application identifier in the `webid_pop_endpoint`, since they can be forged by Rogue with no additional input or consent by User.
+Since User trusts her OpenID Provider, a `redirect_uri` extracted from the signed `id_token`'s `aud` is the only reliable application identifier, and then only according to User's assertion.

+### Unknown/Unidentified Application Considerations

+When accessing resources as part of a first-party login session (authorized, for example, with a cookie), the lack of an `Origin` header (or the `Origin` denoting the resource server's own origin) is typically construed to mean that the user is accessing the resources directly with the native, first-party application.

+The nature of a Bearer token is that any agent presenting it is presumed to be the entity to which it was issued.
+A Rogue application can send an `access_token` to a server, which is not contrained on any HTTP headers it can set or omit (including `Origin`).

+Therefore, an application presenting a Bearer `access_token` that resolves to an unknown or unidentified application **MUST** be considered to be distinct from the "no/same `Origin` in a first-party session" application assumption case.
+A resource server **SHOULD** ignore the `Origin` header, for purposes of access control or application identification, when a Bearer `access_token` is presented for authorization, since the agent bearing the token could have set that header to any value.

   [CORS]:             https://www.w3.org/TR/cors/